DR. ANDREA KNIGHT'S WORK HIGHLIGHTS THE UNMET AND DISPARATE MENTAL HEALTH NEEDS OF PEDIATRIC PATIENTS WITH SYSTEMIC

 - Funding may not be used for investigator salary support.
 Staff salaries are allowable budget items.

 - There are two submission deadlines per year.
-The 2014 deadlines are Tuesday, April 1 (awards announced in early May) and Wednesday, October 1 (awards announced in early November).
+The 2015 deadlines are Wednesday, April 1 (awards announced in mid-May) and Thursday, October 1 (awards announced in mid-November).

 - Selected applications must show documentation of IRB submission within 30 days of award notification.

 - Proposals submitted for other awards (e.g., Foerderer) are not eligible for CPCE pilot grant consideration.